Seiya Suzuki Preview, Player Props: Cubs vs. Brewers

 Seiya Suzuki At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 16th, his on-base percentage ranks 31st, and he is 30th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 14th in batting average, 29th in on-base percentage, and 29th in slugging.

-- Suzuki has picked up a hit in 68.1% of his 135 games this season, with more than one hit in 28.9% of them.
+- Suzuki has driven in a run in 48 games this season (35.3%), including 18 games with more than one RBI (13.2%).

-- Suzuki has an RBI in 48 of 135 games this season, with multiple RBI in 18 of them.
 He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.